onenoc/honeyhive-take-home/README.md

 Our approach has two obvious limitations: first, the words that we propose either removing or not including do not necessarily have a strong _causal_ effect on acceptance probabilities, only predictive.
 Second, we are using handcrafted (tf-idf) features instead of word embeddings.
 For the first limitation, an extension could be to attempt to use topics extracted from the critiques and try to use those to steer the topics of the (revised) e-mail.
 However, this would be much more challenging.
 For the second limitation, we could use word embeddings instead of a pre-trained model, although because of the larger number of features when using word embeddings, one would likely either need a pre-trained model that we fine tune, a larger dataset, or dimensionality reduction to avoid overfitting.<br>

 Further extension include using non-linearity instead of logistic regression with tf-idf features.
-That would make it more difficult to make simple recommendations such as 'delete this word from the vocabulary' though.<br>
+That would likely improve predictive performance for whether an e-mail is accepted or not, but also make it more difficult to make simple recommendations such as 'delete this word from the vocabulary' though.<br>

 [1] Blei, David M., Andrew Y. Ng, and Michael I. Jordan.
 "Latent dirichlet allocation."
 Journal of machine Learning research 3.Jan (2003): 993-1022.